dnldiniz/docker-dskclean/README.md

 Volumes are also a convenient way to share data between the host and the container, or between containers.
 Volumes created by Docker are usually located under ```/var/lib/docker/volumes```

-If the ```deep-clean``` flag is used, this script will remove all volumes not associated to any running containers.
+If the ```deep-clean``` flag is used, this script will remove all volumes not associated with any running containers.
-Otherwise, no volumes will be removed, as that could potentially cause aluable data to be permanently lost.
+Otherwise, no volumes will be removed, as that could potentially cause valuable data to be permanently lost.

 ### Images

 A Docker image is a collection of read-only layers.
-Dangling images are layers that have no relationship to any tagged images.
+Dangling images are layers that have no relationship with any tagged images.
 These are not strictly necessary anymore and are mostly only used for Docker's caching mechanism, thus safe to remove to free up disk space.